luapower/luapower.github.io/luajit-notes.md

 When the program exits, sometimes the heap's finalizer is called before mem's finalizer, even though mem's finalizer holds a reference to heap.
 So it's ok and useful to anchor objects in finalizers, but don't _use_ them in finalizers unless you can ensure that they're still alive by other means.

+There is no way to fix this with the current garbage collector.

 ### Floating points from outside